dortania/OpenCore-Install-Guide/ktext.md

     * VoodooI2CElan - Implements support for Elan proprietary devices. (does not work on ELAN1200+, use the HID instead)
     * VoodooI2CSynaptics - Implements support for Synaptic's proprietary devices.
     * VoodooI2CFTE - Implements support for the FTE1001 touchpad.
-    * VoodooI2CUPDDEngine - Implements Touchbase driver support.
     * VoodooI2CAtmelMXT - Implements Atmel Multitouch Protocol
 * [AlpsT4USB](https://github.com/blankmac/AlpsT4USB)
   * Used for USB ALPS devices, **note** this does not work with I2C based devices.